Region Overviews: Alaska Travel Guide: Overview

 Every Backroads trip is designed to appeal to a wide variety of interests and fitness levels.
 Several routes and a range of levels are offered each day so you can choose how much or how little activity you want to do.
 Learn more about how we determine activity levels.

-The terrain on this trip ranges from level to rolling with a few steep longer climbs.
+The terrain on this trip ranges from level to rolling with a few steep longer climbs and descents.
 The hike to Harding Icefield is very rigorous due to its steep rocky terrain and the possibility of encountering snow.
+Unpredictable mountain weather can make hiking and biking conditions more challenging.

 The key to a stellar day's ride is a bike that's perfectly in tune with your cycling style… Backroads has you covered with the best bike fleet in the world!
 Read on for bike options specific to this trip (click the arrow to see more).
 Please note that bike requests are subject to availability and prioritized based on the date they're submitted.